CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

-There are five mechanisms by which water can be lost from melt ponds in the sealvl parameterization: percolation through the ice (sub-cm scale drainage), drainage through macro-flaws in the ice (super-cm scale), an ice freeboard constraint, drainage during ice deformation, and pond lid refreezing.
+There are five mechanisms by which water can be lost from melt ponds in the sealvl parameterization: percolation through the ice (sub-cm scale drainage), drainage through macroscopic flaws in the ice (super-cm scale), an ice freeboard constraint, drainage during ice deformation, and pond lid refreezing.
 Meltwater is also lost when the ice melts.
 Unlike in the level-ice or topo schemes, the sealvl scheme does not use the 'runoff'